simonpj/www.peytonjones.org/_posts/2024-12-12-graf-thesis.md

 interpreter, in order to share intuition and correctness proofs.
 This design pattern generalises Cousot’s seminal work on trace-based abstract interpretation to higher-order analyses such as GHC’s Demand Analysis.

+<em>I'm posting Sebastian's thesis here because I worked particuarly closely with him while
+he was a PhD student, although I was not his advisor.
+It is great work! </em>